GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-emails-with-pleasure/en.md

 Because `_sendEmail` is a global field (or, more precisely, a global mutation), it can be executed on any type from the GraphQL schema, including `User`.

-This query retrieves a list of users and sends a personalized an email to each of them:
+This query retrieves a list of users, obtains their data (name, email and number of remaining credits, which is stored as meta), and sends a personalized email to each of them:

 ```graphql
 mutation {